Your Christmas recycling guide for a greener festive season

 2. Sticky tape

-Remove all tape from wrapping paper and boxes before recycling
+Remove all tape from wrapping paper and boxes before doing your Christmas recycling, as these cannot be repurposed.

 3. Plastic ribbons and bows